jonnor/ESC-CNN-microcontroller/report/report.md

 ## Digital sound

 Physically, sound is a variation in pressure over time.
-For machine learning, it must be exist in a digital representation.
+To process the sound with machine learning, it must be converted to a digital format.
-The acoustic data is converted to analog electric signals by a microphone and then digitized using an Analog-to-Digital-Converter (ADC), as illustrated in Figure \ref{figure:audio-aquisition}.
+The acoustic data is first converted to analog electric signals by a microphone and then digitized using an Analog-to-Digital-Converter (ADC), as illustrated in Figure \ref{figure:audio-aquisition}.